 - If you have incentive stock options, exercising may trigger the alternative minimum tax.
 If so you’ll need cash to pay the AMT if you can’t sell your shares.
 You’ll also need funds to buy the shares at exercise, or opt for a cashless exercise after the company goes public.

 - If you have non-qualified stock options, consider the cash flow implications.
 Weigh the pros and cons of paying for the stock out of pocket versus a cashless exercise after the IPO.
-And be aware that at exercise, your employer should withhold a portion of pay for taxes, which will impact your cash flow.
+And be aware that at exercise, your employer should withhold a portion of pay for taxes (either 22% or 37%), which will impact your cash flow.